Urgent: Donate to Disaster Recovery

 Donations made to the Coalition for Home Repair that are designated for disaster recovery will fund building materials and tools for repairing and rebuilding homes occupied by low-income households whose needs exceed resources provided by FEMA and insurance.
 Donate now.

 In September 2021, the Coalition launched a fund to assist nonprofits repairing homes in communities recovering from disasters.
 We were able to fund 15 disaster recovery projects in 10 states last fall.
 The home repair projects ranged from flood and tornado relief to ongoing recovery related to five hurricanes.
 Then in December 2021, we raised funds for recovery related to tornadoes in Kentucky.
-Donations made to the Disaster Recovery Fund in July and August 2022 will be designated for flood recovery in Appalachia.
+Donations made to the Disaster Recovery Fund between July and November 2022 will be designated for flood recovery in Appalachia.

 While other nonprofits provide funds for the initial disaster clean-up, the Coalition is focused on long-term disaster recovery home repair and rebuilding projects.
 Communities impacted by disasters can take years to recover, and we are grateful that each individual who receives assistance funded through the Coalition for Home Repair will have a safer place to call home.